harunzafer/nuve/README.md

 nuve
 ====
 Nuve is a Natural Language Processing Library for Turkish.
 Currently it supports morphologic analysis and generation.
-Morphologic Analysis is demonstrated here: http://nuvedemo.apphb.com/
+Morphologic Analysis is demonstrated here: http://nuvedemo.apphb.com/ Nuve is used for its morphologic generation ability in this project: http://fiilcek.apphb.com/

 Usage for Morphologic Analysis and Generation: